damiendart/robotinaponcho/src/yassg/projects/index.md

     class="screen-reader-only">.</span></span>

 **[nfsnapi-python][]**
-:   When I used NearlyFreeSpeech.NET to host websites, I wrote a simple
+:   When I used to use [NearlyFreeSpeech.NET][], I wrote a simple Python
-    Python package that made using their API a little easier.
+    package that made using their API a little easier.
 (Be aware that I wrote this during my
     *cram-as-much-shit-into-as-few-lines-as-possible* phase.) <span
     class="pill">Abandoned<span
     class="screen-reader-only">.</span></span>